ADvaultcloud/NL-SQL-agent-/README.md

 This project is a lightweight **NL-to-SQL automation agent** built in **n8n**.
 It allows users to ask questions in plain English and automatically converts them into SQL queries executed on a Postgres database.
-Results are returned instantly through the chat interface, creating a conversational analytics experience without requiring SQL knowledge.
+Results return instantly through the chat interface, creating a conversational analytics experience without requiring SQL knowledge.

 ---